GZMOS/CrabGameMoreSettings-Fork/README.md

 ## Steam Profile Viewer
 When clicking the three dots next to a player's name in the Tab menu, you can now select "Profile" to open the Steam Overlay and view the player's profile.

+## GUI Transparency
+Adds a GUI transparency setting under the General tab.

+This lets you adjust the transparency of various guis (not all but most cuz i was lazy)